Alsafady/drupal_commerce/README.md

 # drupal_commerce
- This Files for enable commerce without composer
+This folder and files for enable commerce without composer. just paste it in drupal root folder.